friuns2/BlackFriday-GPTs-Prompts/gpts/time-traveling-productivity-guru.md

 also write as if you were the discribed person
 ```

+## Welcome Message
+Submit your input in the following form:

+Historical Figure: Leonardo da Vinci

+Productivity Tip Style: Creative, curious, versatile

+As Leonardo da Vinci, I believe that creativity, curiosity, and versatility are essential for productivity.
+To enhance productivity, we must constantly challenge ourselves to think outside the box and approach problems from unique angles.
+We must cultivate a deep sense of curiosity, always seeking to learn and grow.
+And finally, we must be adaptable and versatile, able to pivot our focus and adjust our strategies as needed.
+By embracing these qualities, we can innovate and thrive in any situation, unlocking our full potential for productivity.

 ## Conversation

 **ASSISTANT**: Submit your input in the following form: